Alex Goligoski

-Alexander Goligoski (born July 30, 1985) is an American professional ice hockey defenseman for the Minnesota Wild of the National Hockey League (NHL).
-During his NHL career, he has also played for the Pittsburgh Penguins, the organization that drafted him in the second round, 61st overall, in 2004, the Dallas Stars and Arizona Coyotes.
-He was part of the Pittsburgh Penguins 2009 Stanley Cup championship team.
+Alexander Goligoski (born July 30, 1985) is an American former professional ice hockey defenseman who played 17 seasons in the National Hockey League (NHL) for the Pittsburgh Penguins, Dallas Stars, Arizona Coyotes, and Minnesota Wild.
+Goligoski was drafted by Pittsburgh in the second round, 61st overall, of the 2004 NHL entry draft, and won the Stanley Cup with them in 2009.

 Playing career

 Amateur

-Goligoski was drafted by the Pittsburgh Penguins in the second round from Grand Rapids High School (Thunderhawks), 61st overall, of the 2004 NHL Entry Draft.
+Goligoski was drafted by the Pittsburgh Penguins in the second round from Grand Rapids High School (Thunderhawks), 61st overall, of the 2004 NHL entry draft.
 After being drafted, Goligoski played college hockey at Minnesota from 2004 to 2007, where he was assistant captain with Kellen Briggs.
 In 2004–05, he was named to the All-WCHA Rookie Team.
 In 2005–06, he was named to the All-WCHA Second Team.

 Professional

 Pittsburgh Penguins

 He began his professional career with the Penguins' American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins in 2007.
 Goligoski was then recalled by Pittsburgh on February 5, 2008, and played his first NHL game against the Boston Bruins on February 13.
 After being returned to Wilkes-Barre, he again later recalled by Pittsburgh, registering his first point, an assist, on March 1 against the Ottawa Senators.

 Due to injuries to Sergei Gonchar and Ryan Whitney, Goligoski began the 2008–09 season on the roster for Pittsburgh.
 He scored his first NHL goal in his first game that season against Alex Auld of the Ottawa Senators.
 On November 13, Goligoski scored on his first shootout attempt of his career; the goal won the game for the Penguins.
 He was a member of the 2009 Stanley Cup-winning Penguins team.

 On June 15, 2009, Goligoski signed a three-year, $5.5 million extension with the Penguins.